AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/configure-timesheets-schedules/schedules-overview.md

 >[!IMPORTANT]
 >
->Workfront uses the schedule of a user only when the [!UICONTROL Calculate Resource Availability Using] setting is set to The User's Schedule in the Resource Management area of Setup.
+>[!DNL Workfront] uses the schedule of a user only when the [!UICONTROL Calculate Resource Availability Using] setting is set to [!UICONTROL The User's Schedule] in the [!UICONTROL Resource Management] area of [!UICONTROL Setup].
 For information about how the [!UICONTROL Calculate Resource Availability Using] setting affects which schedule is used for Resource Management, see [Configure Resource Management preferences](../../../administration-and-setup/set-up-workfront/configure-system-defaults/configure-resource-mgmt-preferences.md).

 The order in which the schedules are used by the system when more than one exists is:

 * When a user is assigned to a task, [!DNL Workfront] uses the user's schedule for calculating the timeline of the task.
 This also includes the personal time of the user.
 The schedule of the project is ignored.

-   For more information about personal time, see [[!UICONTROL Configure personal time off] in Adobe Workfront](../../../workfront-basics/manage-your-account-and-profile/configuring-your-user-profile/personal-time-overview.md).
+   For more information about personal time, see [Configure personal time off in [!DNL Adobe Workfront]](../../../workfront-basics/manage-your-account-and-profile/configuring-your-user-profile/personal-time-overview.md).

-* When multiple users are assigned to a task, and the users have different schedules during the time frame of the task, [!DNL Workfront] uses either one of the following schedules, as defined in the [!UICONTROL Project Preferences] area of Setup:
+* When multiple users are assigned to a task, and the users have different schedules during the time frame of the task, [!DNL Workfront] uses either one of the following schedules, as defined in the [!UICONTROL Project Preferences] area of [!UICONTROL Setup]:

    * The schedule of the user who is designated as the Primary Assignee
    * The schedule associated with the project.